The Heartbroke Kid: Plot

 Bart sees Dr. Hibbert, who says that malted milk balls have clogged his arteries, and that a wad of Laffy Taffy is blocking his liver.
 He informs the family that Bart is addicted to junk food and tells Marge to put him on a diet, although the family's attendance at a milkshake festival fails to persuade him.
-Lisa discovers that Bart has been hiding junk food in the walls of his room, and the family stages an intervention.
+Lisa discovers that Bart has been hiding junk food in the wall of his room, and the family stages an intervention.
 When Bart tries to run away, due to his widened and obese frame, he gets stuck in a fence and is caught by two representatives of a maximum security fat camp, Serenity Ranch.
-Bart ends up there with Apu, Rainier Wolfcastle (who was last seen fattening up for a movie), and Kent Brockman, and the camp's leader is none other than former junk food magnate Tab Spangler (who is dealing with many anger issues).
+Bart ends up there with Apu, Rainier Wolfcastle (who was last seen fattening up for a movie), and Kent Brockman, and the camp's leader is none other than former U.S. Marine Tab Spangler (who is dealing with many anger issues).
 However, whilst Bart is there, the family is faced with an expensive bill.
 To pay for the camp, the family converts their house into a youth hostel, which attracts German backpackers.

 At the fat camp, Bart cheats by sneaking food that is disposed of, so Spangler takes him home to visit the family to show him the horrors that occur.
 His family is working continually to appease the backpackers staying in their home.
-The Germans humiliate the family, making Homer dance for change and forcing Marge and Lisa to clean intentional messes while pointing out America's problems one by one.
+The Germans humiliate the family, making Homer sing & dance for change and forcing Marge and Lisa to clean intentional messes while pointing out America's problems one by one.
 He suggests Bart fight his addiction, and he does, by destroying the vending machines in school.
 His addiction to junk food is over, and he steals the money from the vending machines, which the family uses to pay for the bill and give the Germans "Das Boot".
-Homer gets revenge by beating up the Germans, and tossing them out.
+Homer gets revenge by chasing out the Germans, and tossing one of them out.
 Spangler says that Bart still has three weeks left of non-refundable treatment, and Homer goes with Spangler (by force from the family, presumably as payback for calling Bart a "freeloading fatso"), where the episode ends with them driving in Spangler's car arguing over the cheeseburger Homer is eating.

 Production

 Albert Brooks guest starred in the episode as Bart's fitness instructor at fat camp in his fifth appearance on the show.
 It was his first appearance for almost a decade, having previously voiced characters in the episodes "The Call of the Simpsons" (1990); "Life on the Fast Lane" (1990); "Bart's Inner Child" (1993) and "You Only Move Twice" (1996).
 In The Simpsons Movie (2007), Brooks voiced another character, Russ Cargill.
+Brooks also briefly reprises his role as Jacques during the sequence where an overweight Bart rides his skateboard through the town mimicking the show's opening sequence.